LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Let's follow exactly what happens here.
 First, assume that this code is just running normally and not in any unusual context—perhaps inside the `Main` entry point of a program.
 When this code calls `Subscribe` on the `IObservable<int>` returned by `SelectMany`, that will in turn will call `Subscribe` on the `IObservable<int>` returned by the first `Observable.Range`, which will in turn schedule a work item for the generation of the first value in the range (`1`).

 Since we didn't pass a scheduler explicitly to `Range`, it will use its default choice, the `CurrentThreadScheduler`, and that will ask itself "Am I already in the middle of handling some work item on this thread?"
-In this case the answer will be no, so it will run the work item immediately (before returning from the `Schedule` call made by the `Range` operator).
+In this case the answer will be "no," so it will run the work item immediately (before returning from the `Schedule` call made by the `Range` operator).
 The `Range` operator will then produce its first value, calling `OnNext` on the `IObserver<int>` that the `SelectMany` operator provided when it subscribed to the range.

 The `SelectMany` operator's `OnNext` method will now invoke its lambda, passing in the argument supplied (the value `1` from the `Range` operator).
 You can see from the example above that this lambda calls `Observable.Range` again, returning a new `IObservable<int>`. `SelectMany` will immediately subscribe to this (before returning from its `OnNext`).
 This is the second time this code has ended up calling `Subscribe` on an `IObservable<int>` returned by a `Range` (but it's a different instance than the last time), and `Range` will once again default to using the `CurrentThreadScheduler`, and will once again schedule a work item to perform the first iteration.